IanMulvany/2015-09-oxford-xml-summer-school/oss-revolutions-in-publishing.md

 # revolutions in publishing

-Scientific publishing has been a going concern since the 1660’s, and yet since then the practice of publishing has changed remarkably little, both in terms of the business models (subscription publishing) and core formats of discourse (static documents,
+Scientific publishing has been a going concern since the 1660’s, and yet since then some aspects  of publishing has changed remarkably little, both in terms of the business models (subscription publishing) and core formats of discourse (static documents,
 initially in paper, now in PDF).

+(That the entire scholarly record is effectively now online, and discoverable is an amazing achievement, and the importance of this should not be overlooked or it’s significance ignored).

-This course will look at some of the key changes that are happening in the industry from both business and technological perspectives.
+This course will look at some of the current key changes that are happening in the industry from both business and technological perspectives.

-We are going to step through some example innovations that are happening, and I have very broadly clustered these into trends that are having an immediate and important effect, trends that look like they have the potential to be game changes in the next five years, and then finally I’ll spend a small amount of time talking about highly speculative trends.
+We are going to step through some example innovations that are happening.
+I have clustered these into trends that are having an immediate and important effect, trends that look like they have the potential to be game changes in the next five years, and then finally I’ll spend a small amount of time talking about highly speculative trends.

 These trends have implications for publishers, researchers and the general public, and I’ll highlight those as we go through this course.

 If there is any unifying theme to all of these trends, it is that they are all driven by opportunities created by the internet, and the new capabilities that it provides around processing and tracking information, and the potential decrease in costs that are associated with manipulating purely digital objects.

+TODO: show the mind map here

 ## Caveats

-I will spend a
+Before going into these topics I want to set out my stall and be very clear about my biases:

 ### advocate for open access